TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 1. Navigate to the AWS Management Console:
     - Log in to your AWS account and go to the EC2 dashboard.

+2. Select the Load Balancer:
+    - Locate your Application Load Balancer in the Load Balancers section.